ostix360/hyper-connections/README.md

 ## Hyper Connections

-Attempt to make the multiple residual stream approach proposed by Hyper-Connections paper by Bytedance AI more accessible as a reusable library, and for following any new research in this direction.
+Attempt to make multiple residual streams, proposed in [Hyper-Connections paper](https://arxiv.org/abs/2409.19606) out of Bytedance AI lab, accessible as an easy to use library, as well as for following any new research in this direction.

 ## Install